isopentenyl diphosphate

 Description

-Isopentenyl diphosphate (IPP) is the central precursor for the biosynthesis of nearly all isoprenoids.
-IPP and its isomer dimethylallyl diphosphate (DMAPP) are produced through two independent metabolic routes: the methylerythritol phosphate (MEP) pathway, found in most bacteria and in plant plastids, and the mevalonate (MVA) pathway, which operates in eukaryotes, archaea, and certain bacteria [354].
+Isopentenyl pyrophosphate (IPP) is a central C5 precursor for the biosynthesis of nearly all isoprenoids [344,346,354].
+Together with its isomer dimethylallyl pyrophosphate (DMAPP), IPP is produced through two independent metabolic routes: the methylerythritol phosphate (MEP) pathway, present in most bacteria and plant plastids, and the mevalonate (MVA) pathway, which operates in eukaryotes, archaea, and certain bacteria [346,354].
+IPP is subsequently condensed with DMAPP by prenyltransferases to form longer isoprenoid chains that are essential for terpenoid biosynthesis [346].

 Chemical Formula: